 Luckily, there are many pellet based food that are fortified with Vitamin C, and these should form the bulk of your pets diet.
 This will help keep the vitamin C levels in check.

-And, fresh vegetable such as lettuce and fruits such as oranges are a great way to add a little extra to their diets.
+And, fresh vegetables such as lettuce and fruits such as oranges are a great way to add a little extra to their diets.

 For the Himalayan, if you notice their colored points are fading, this could be due to them not getting enough vitamin c in their diets.